bdubyapee/akrios-frontend/readme.md

 There are three steps you need to complete prior to running the front end.

-First, a local SSH key will need to be created, named 'akrios_ca', for that portion of the connectivity.
+First, a local SSH key will need to be created, named 'akrios_ca', for client SSH connectivity.
 You should use a passphrase when creating the key.

 ```
 ssh-keygen -t rsa -b 4096 -o -a 100
 ```

-Second a certificate and key will need to be created for the "Secure Telnet" SSL/TLS context
+Second a certificate and key will need to be created for the client "Secure Telnet" SSL/TLS context.

 ```
 openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout server_key.pem -out server_cert.pem